 Three experts involved in the prehospital training as instructors or training supervisors were interviewed for this assessment.
-They were asked about their assessment of the preparations to the trainings, the training's implementation and expected results.
+They were asked about their assessment of the training preparations, the training's implementation and its expected results.
 The information from the interviews is amended with their feedback included in the post-consultancy reports.

 Two of the interviewees believed they could have been prepared better for their first training.
-What would have been most beneficial are a few extra days for finalizing the preparations on the spot.
-That would allow them to meet with the beneficiaries, inspect the training equipment, and learn more about the local healthcare system.
+What would have been the most beneficial preparation for the training were a few extra days to finalize the last few details.
+That would have allowed them to meet with the beneficiaries, inspect the training equipment, and learn more about the local healthcare system.
 One of the interviewees complained of the briefing for his first trip.
-In his view, too little information on the Ethiopian teaching standards were provided beforehand.
-It would also be more convenient, he suggested, if the expert's trips were arranged in advance of 5-6 months.
-He described the first training session as the most challenging as some of the training equipment was not available and the institutional context of the Ehtiopian healthcare system was still unclear to him.
-Further sessions were much easier, the last, he said, was both rewarding and effortless.
+In their view, too little information on the Ethiopian teaching standards were provided beforehand.
+It would also be more convenient, they suggested, if the expert's trips were arranged 5-6 months in advance..
+They described the first training session as the most challenging as some of the training equipment was not available and the institutional context of the Ethiopian healthcare system was still unclear to them.
+Further sessions were much easier. and the last, they said, was both rewarding and effortless.

 The trainers and training supervisors interviewed agreed on a number of points regarding the participants of the training and its possible results.
-The trainers highly evaluated theoretical knowledge of the participants, but were critical of their practical competencies.
-The heavy focus on hospital care within the Ethiopian healthcare system and lack of clarity as to the place of prehospital care translated into lacking practical skills related to the prehospital and emergency contexts.
-The dominant teaching method in Ethiopia was reliance on textbooks and Power Point presentations, while the most pressing training needs were related to skills.
-The trainers also pointed to the need for refreshers.
-Some of them had the occasion to train the same people year after year.
-The trainees who participated in the training earlier still remembered some of their earlier learnings, but definitely benefitted from the refresher session.
+The trainers were highly impressed with the theoretical knowledge of the participants but were critical of their practical competencies.
+The heavy focus on hospital care within the Ethiopian healthcare system and lack of clarity as to the place of prehospital care translated into underwhelming practical skills related to the prehospital and emergency contexts.
+The dominant teaching method in Ethiopia was reliant on textbooks and PowerPoint presentations, while the most pressing training needs were related to practical skills.
+The trainers also pointed to the need for refresher sessions.
+Some of them had the opportunity to train the same people year after year.
+The trainees who participated in the earlier training sessions still remembered some of their earlier learnings, but they definitely benefited from the refresher session.

 While these points are consistent with the survey results, the two following observations slightly diverge from the trainees' perceptions of rescue skill's utility and the needed capacity development.
-Firstly, the trainers assessed that the weakest point of the prehospital care in Ethiopia was related to handling injuries while the beneficiaries most often pointed to CPR as the most valuable element of the course.
-Secondly, the trainees frequently pointed to the need for more equipment wile two of the trainers interviewed observed (in the interviews as well as their post-consultancy reports) that the equipment already in place may not be properly maintained.
+Firstly, the trainers assessed that the weakest point of the prehospital care in Ethiopia was related to handling injuries, while the beneficiaries most often pointed to CPR as the most valuable element of the course.
+Secondly, the trainees frequently pointed to the need for more equipment while two of the trainers interviewed observed, in the interviews as well as their post-consultancy reports, that the equipment already in place may not be properly maintained.